Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Red Dragon Algorithm

 Red Dragon uses an evolving, error-corrected Gaussian Mixture Model (GMM) in the multi-dimensional space of photometric colors to characterize galaxy populations.
 For a given component (e.g. RS or BC) $\alpha$, the likelihood of the parameterization $\theta_\alpha$ for a galaxy characterized by $x_j$ (defined below) is

-where the parameter set $\theta_\alpha$ is composed of component \begin{itemize} \item weight $w_\alpha$ (sum of all weights constrained to unity), \item mean color vector $\vec \mu_\alpha$ (length $D$), and \item color covariance matrix $\Sigma_\alpha$ (size $D \times D$); \end{itemize} and each galaxy $x_j$ has inputs of its \begin{itemize} \item measured photometric colors $\vec c_j$ and \item noise covariance matrix $\Delta_j$ (which encodes color uncertainties). \end{itemize} The algorithm \texttt{pyGMMis} \citep{Melchior_Goulding_2018} performs this parameter estimation using ``extreme deconvolution'' \citep{Bovy+11} to estimate the error-free (intrinsic) distribution of colors.
+where the parameter set $\theta_\alpha$ is composed of components \begin{itemize} \item weight $w_\alpha$ (sum of all weights constrained to unity), \item mean color vector $\vec \mu_\alpha$ (length $D$), and \item color covariance matrix $\Sigma_\alpha$ (size $D \times D$); \end{itemize} and each galaxy $x_j$ has inputs of its \begin{itemize} \item measured photometric colors $\vec c_j$ and \item noise covariance matrix $\Delta_j$ (encoding uncertainties). \end{itemize} The algorithm \texttt{pyGMMis} \citep{Melchior_Goulding_2018} performs this parameter estimation using ``extreme deconvolution'' \citep{Bovy+11} to estimate the error-free (intrinsic) distribution of colors.
 The method provides both intrinsic scatter as well as intrinsic correlations, accounting for the stretching induced by uncertainties on the observed (error-included) magnitudes.

 The parameterizations $\{\theta_\alpha\}$ for each of the $K$ components can then be optimized by finding the maximum likelihood parameterization for all $N_{\rm gal}$ galaxies with data $\{ x_j \}$:

 With bootstrap resampling of the input galaxy population $\{ x_j \}$, one can then obtain uncertainties on all fit parameters.